dev-alberto/AES-with-openssl-and-pycrypto/README.md

 # Analysis & Testing

 Exercise 1
-To test this, I used encrypted files in the command line (https://linuxconfig.org/using- openssl-to-encrypt-messages-and-files-on-linux), then I used my script to check whether the right key was returned.
-I used this tool to convert string to hex http://string- functions.com/hex-string.aspx
+To test this, I used encrypted files in the command line (https://linuxconfig.org/using-openssl-to-encrypt-messages-and-files-on-linux), then I used my script to check whether the right key was returned.
+I used this tool to convert string to hex http://string-functions.com/hex-string.aspx Exercise 2
-Exercise 2
 To test this exercise, we used three types of files.
 Files smaller than 16 bytes, files between 16 and 32 bytes and files that are larger in size, for example a Wikipedia page.
 For the